Close Menu

 Red meat, full-fat dairy, and processed foods contain these unhealthy fats.
 You should instead consume more plant-based. unsaturated fats,.
 Such as those found in nuts, avocados, and olive oil.
 You can reduce your risk of heart disease by consuming these healthy fats.

 Consuming fiber-rich foods is another important dietary change.
 The soluble fiber found in oats, beams, lentils and certain fruits and vegetables helps lower LDL cholesterol by binding to it and removing it from the body.
-Fiber should be consumed in amounts of25-30 grams per day for best results.

 A diet rich in plant-based proteins, such as legumes, tofu, and whole grains, can also lower bad cholesterol.
 Low in saturated fat and trans fat, these foods also provide healthy nutrients and fiber.